kjirou/clipboard-formatter/README.md

-# clipped-pdf-text-formatter
+# clipboard-formatter

-A private Chrome Extension to format clipped text from .pdf for pasting to DeepL.
+A Chrome Extension to format text on your clipboard for using to translation tools.